Frozen Shoulder Surgery and

 Not every frozen shoulder injury requires surgery.

-Most doctors, physicians and orthopedic specialists will recommend conservative therapy for early cases of frozen shoulder injuries (in the freezing stage) before considering surgery.
+Most doctors, physicians and orthopedic specialists will recommend conservative treatment options for early cases of frozen shoulder injuries (in the freezing stage) before considering surgery.

 Some conservative treatment methods recommended include: